 As a new or experienced mother, you know everything it takes to plan for a baby—like setting up a baby room, baby-proofing a house, and preparing a couple for the big day.
 For expecting families new to parenthood, professional baby planning services can be a huge help, and one that many families are willing to pay for.

 As a mompreneur, you can tap into your recent experience preparing for a baby to provide professional baby planning services in your free time.
 This can be one of the easiest—and most lucrative—business ideas for working mothers!

-These are just 25 of the many, many business ideas for mompreneurs.
-From tapping into your previous experiences or making use of what you do during your day-to-day, these 25 mompreneur ideas are viable businesses for the busy, stay-at-home mom.
+These are just 25 of the many business ideas for mompreneurs.
+By tapping into your personal experiences or making use of what your day-to-day tips and tricks, these 25 mompreneur ideas are viable businesses for the inspired, stay-at-home mom.

-When you think closely about your career opportunities as a mother, you’ll find that there are tons of ways to be a mompreneur—balancing your family and your career at the same time!
+When you think about your career opportunities as a mother, you’ll find that there are tons of opportunities to become a mompreneur while balancing your family and your career at the same time.